 The first of two interconnected pages on learning products and learning design.
-This page and the games and spaces it describes are the result of design research that emphasized a mix of contemporary anthropology together and historical literature review.
+This page and the games and spaces it describes are the result of design research that emphasized a mix of contemporary anthropology and educational literature review.
 It entailed empathetic listening to the words from students and educators from the past 100 years with emphasis on the modern learner.
-Although the literature was couched in scientific terms, these educators had really written a series of design manifestos that represent the best theoretical thinking of the time.
-Current adult education practice is just beginning to employ this knowledge, so unfortunately, there is more redundant work and failed short term testing than meaningful listening, synthesis, prototyping and iteration.
-The games and environments described below, based on the principles and models described on the learning design page and in my other writings on learning, synthesize this knowledge and create processes rich with inspirational experiences and quantitative and qualitative data fundamental to education innovation.
+Although the literature was often couched in scientific terms, these educators primarily written a series of design manifestos that represented the best theoretical thinking of the time.
+Current adult education practice is only just beginning to employ this knowledge, so there is a huge opportunity for meaningful listening, synthesis, prototyping and iteration.
+The training games and environments described below, based on the principles and models described on the learning design page and in my other writings on learning, synthesize this knowledge and create learning processes rich with inspirational experiences and quantitative and qualitative data fundamental to education innovation.

 Medicine in a Box (MIAB) A core product that forms the basis for a high-value healthcare education.
 The conceptual boxes are both the key learning materials that can literally come in game boxes, as well as the digital and physical environments, in which the education takes place.
 MIAB is initially proposed as a series of authentic learning games that support high-volume deliberate practice in healthcare.
 They are a key component of a model for adult education founded on principles of high volume practice, psychological optimization and learner autonomy, and are conceptualized to provide delight, modularity, and ease-of-use in a variety of settings.